Tomev/qcflow/docs/source/llms/llama-index/index.rst

 ^^^^^^^^^^^^

 The ``Settings`` object is a global service context that bundles commonly used resources throughout the LlamaIndex application.
 It includes settings such as the LLM model, embedding model, callbacks, and more.
-When logging a LlamaIndex index/engine/workflow, MLflow tracks the state of the ``Settings`` object so that you can easily reproduce the same result when loading the model back for inference (note that some objects like API keys, non-serializable objects, etc., are not tracked).
+When logging a LlamaIndex index/engine/workflow, QCFlow tracks the state of the ``Settings`` object so that you can easily reproduce the same result when loading the model back for inference (note that some objects like API keys, non-serializable objects, etc., are not tracked).